Updated: Jan 26

-I have been photographing barns for over 10 years.
+I have been photographing barns for over 15 years.

 I knew sooner or later I would meet an owner of a barn I have photographed.
-It finally happened at a fall farm show in Iowa.
-We were set up selling my barn photography and antiques when an older couple approach me.
-They were ashamed to say, but told me their old barn was going to be demolished in the spring.
-They explained of the many safety concerns with the barn and unfortunately it had to be done.
-The couple asked me if I could come out and photograph their barn.
-They proceeded to tell me where it was located and especially proud that it is a century farm with one of the oldest barns in the area.
-The barn was home to many champion cart racing horses over the years.
-The man had many fond memories of the barn and the horses.
+It finally happened during a fall farm show in Iowa.
+I was selling my barn photography and antiques, when an older couple approach me.
+They told me their old barn was going to be demolished in the spring.
+They were ashamed, but explained of the many safety concerns and unfortunately it had to be done.
+The couple asked me if I could come out to photograph their barn.
+They proceeded to tell me where it was located and the man was especially proud that it is a century farm.
+The oldest barn in the area.
+It was home to many champion cart racing horses over the years.
 His eyes sparkled as he described his barn.
-Listening to his stories I felt as if he were describing an old friend.
-As he described his barn it felt familiar to me, turns out, I knew it well, it was one of my first subjects!
+As he spoke about his barn, it felt familiar to me, turns out, I knew it well, it was one of my first subjects!

 The next spring I received a call from the owners, inviting me back to help salvage what I could from my old friend.
 It was very sad....but I was grateful to say goodbye.
 All the old doors found their way to our antique store, and eventually they were sold one by one to be re-purposed.
 Every new owner learned about the barn that their door came from.
 Each piece I sold came with a twinge of pain in my heart.
 But it was the best I could do to honor the old barns memory.
-I kept the old horse feed bunk for my personal treasure.
+I kept one of the feed bunks for my personal treasure.